Las Vegas shooting lawsuits stack up with 14 more filed

 The filings name a leading bump stock maker, Texas-based Slide Fire Solutions, as a defendant.
 A lead attorney, Chicago-based Antonio Romanucci, said it wasn't yet clear which manufacturer, wholesaler or retailer made and sold the specific bump stock that Paddock used, but that the idea was to hold "the entire supply chain" responsible.
 Messages seeking comment from Slide Fire weren't returned.

-A Wednesday statement from MGM Resorts International, the parent company of Mandalay Bay, called the shooting "a meticulously planned, evil ... act," adding it would respond to any allegations only through "the appropriate legal channels."
-Live Nation, a concert organizer named, said in a statement it can't comment on pending litigation, adding the company remains "heartbroken for the victims."
+MGM Resorts International, the parent company of Mandalay Bay, called the shooting "a meticulously planned, evil ... act" in a statement Wednesday and added that it would respond to any allegations only through "the appropriate legal channels."
+Live Nation, a concert organizer named in the filings, said in a statement it cannot comment on pending litigation, but that the company remains "heartbroken for the victims."

 Bump stocks were originally created ostensibly to make it easier for people with disabilities to shoot.
 But the filings allege that Slide Fire geared its marketing to regular gun owners who wanted their semi-automatic rifles to mimic fully automatic weapons.